How heroin turned this town into 'the most unhappy place' in the U.S.

 Over at the ornate county courthouse, which dates back to 1909 and which was built at a time when the future of Wilkes-Barre seemed bright, a chorus of fourth graders from a school across the river in Larksville filed into the central hall to perform a medley of Christmas carols.

-Watching them was the grandmother of one of the 11-year-old, a chubby, brown-haired boy with untied gym shoes.
+Watching them was the grandmother of one 11-year-old, a chubby, brown-haired boy with untied gym shoes.
 His face creased into an angelic smile when he spotted his grandma.

 "I am scared for him," said the grandmother, who declined to give her name.
 "I have family that got hooked on drugs.
 I don't want that to happen to him."